aurianevez/CS50-Final-porject-Powercube-Tool/README.md

 ## Getting Started !

-### If you are a complete Newbie :
+### If you are a complete Newbie do the following step:

-1. You need to download an editor, I personaly use [Visual Studio Code](https://code.visualstudio.com/?wt.mc_id=DX_841432)
+__1. You need to download an editor, I personaly use [Visual Studio Code](https://code.visualstudio.com/?wt.mc_id=DX_841432)__

-2. You need to install python3
+__2. You need to install python3

     On Windows:

     * Download the latest version of [Python3.x.x](https://www.python.org/downloads/) __make sur to tick the box ADD python 3.x.x to PATH__  befor you click on Install now!

-    * Once you have installed it, open the Command Prompt app (that is already in you computer, search it in the search bar :)
+    * Once you have installed it, open the "Command Prompt" program (that is already in you computer, search it in the search bar :) )
     *type `python` and press enter - if the instalation worked you should see something like that :

         ```